OpenRefine/OpenRefine/GOVERNANCE.md

 - Merge pull requests
 - Publish releases
 - Review security vulnerability reports
-- Provide long-term project vision with the Advisory Committee team
+- Provide long-term project vision with the community
 - Are responsible for the technical direction of the project
 - Are part of the Admin team for the project on GitHub